madwings/instalike/DESIGN.md

 ## DNS and Proxy

 For DNS and Proxy we could use Cloudflare, pretty much a standard these days.
 Most likely CloudFront will be used is some cases.
-In front-end deployment and access to the S3 buckets from an URL under the main domain.
+In frontend deployment and access to the S3 buckets from an URL under the main domain.

 ## Frontend